Oneo64/Starlattice/Technology/ModulesAndAddons.md

 Because shields can damage their ships' landing legs by being generated overlapping them, it is advised to ship commanders not to land while their shield is activated.

+Usually, multiple shield generators are placed evenly across the surface of large ships to ensure multiple areas of the shield can be regenerated at the same time.

 If an explosion creates a hole in the shield, the radius of the hole can be estimated using the equation ***r = √t × φ***, where ***r*** is the radius of the hole in centimetres and ***t*** is the TNT equivalency of the explosion in grams.

 #### Radar Module